MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/bitlocker/Add-BitLockerKeyProtector.md

 ### -RecoveryPassword
 Specifies a recovery password.
 The cmdlet adds the password specified or created as a protector for the volume encryption key.
-If you do not specify this parameter, the cmdlet creates a random password.
+If you do not specify this parameter (but specify `-RecoveryPasswordProtector`, the cmdlet creates a random recovery password.

 A recovery password has rigid requirements.
 It must consist of 48 digits.
-Each 6 must be divisible by 11.
+Each six must be divisible by 11.
 For example, the following is acceptable:

     '147279-525107-204677-117612-367510-356554-273911-527274'